rawb00/rawbb0/README.md

 Student
 -------

-Now i'm learning all programing language about full-stack developper
+learning programing language about full-stack developper

 * 🌍  I'm based in Bangkok,Thialand
 * ✉️  You can contact me at [aaynongprogram@gmail.com](mailto:aaynongprogram@gmail.com)